Giorgio Chiellini: Style of play

-A popular figure with fans, he is also known for his dedication and vocal leadership on the pitch, and was Juventus's long-time vice captain, behind Gianluigi Buffon; following Buffon's departure in 2018, Chiellini was appointed the team's new captain.
-With Andrea Barzagli's retirement, the subsequent Bonucci-Chiellini axis was considered, in terms of longevity and performance at high levels, one of the most solid and complementary in international football, as well as being compared to duets from the past such as Beckenbauer-Schwarzenbeck, Scirea-Gentile or Baresi-Costacurta.
-He has also proved to be popular captain with the Italian national team, stating that a captain's role was to ease the tension for the rest of the team during important moments.
-Although he is not known for his pace over short distances, he is also a mobile defender.
-Moreover, he possesses a strong mentality, good temperament under pressure, determination, and excellent concentration, as well as an ability to organise his back-line.
-Despite his ability as a defender, he has often struggled with injuries in recent seasons.
+A popular figure with fans, Chiellini was also known for his dedication and vocal leadership on the pitch, and was Juventus's long-time vice captain, behind Gianluigi Buffon; following Buffon's departure in 2018, Chiellini was appointed the team's new captain.
+Throughout his career with Italy and Juventus, the defensive trio of Barzagli, Bonucci, and Chiellini, which was dubbed the BBC in the media, was considered to be one of the greatest in history, with pundits likening it to Italy's and Juventus's successful defensive trio of the 1930s, made up of full-backs Virginio Rosetta and Umberto Caligaris, as well as centre-half Luis Monti, who also won five consecutive league titles.
+With Andrea Barzagli's retirement, the subsequent Bonucci–Chiellini axis was considered, in terms of longevity and performance at high levels, one of the most solid and complementary in international football, as well as being compared to duets from the past such as Beckenbauer–Schwarzenbeck, Scirea–Gentile or Baresi–Costacurta.
+Chiellini also proved to be a popular captain with the Italy national team, stating that a captain's role was to ease the tension for the rest of the team during important moments.
+Moreover, he possessed a strong mentality, good temperament under pressure, determination, and excellent concentration, as well as an ability to organise his back-line.
+Despite his ability as a defender however, Cheillini often struggled with injuries in later seasons.
+In 2021, Polish striker Robert Lewandowski named Chiellini and Sergio Ramos as the toughest defenders he has ever faced.

+Post-playing career

+Shortly after his retirement, in January 2024, Chiellini was appointed by his former team Los Angeles FC as a Player Development Coach in the staff of manager Steve Cherundolo.
+He later departed from this role on 16 July 2024.

+In May of that year, Chiellini joined the Fox Sports broadcast team as a studio analyst for UEFA Euro 2024.

+In September 2024, Chiellini announced that he is now an investor with Mercury/13, a women's multi-club network that owns FC Como Women in Serie A. His time playing in Los Angeles which coincided with Angel City FC's debut season inspired him to invest in the women's game.
+In a statement Chiellini said:

+Outside of football

+In March 2022, Chiellini wrote an article entitled "We must no longer pretend that racism doesn’t exist in our society" for FIFPRO's series that highlights the personal impact of racism and discrimination in the game from the players’ perspectives.